andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 stretched before us.
 On this drive we've seen valleys and we've seen waterfalls but this is the Platonic ideal of their geologic union.

-Sheer cliffs of anorthositic granite  A wide, verdant plain is beset Lined with waterfalls so high their effluence appears to be falling in slow motion.
+Before us stretches a wide, verdant plain rolled out like an emerald carpet in the hallway of the gods.
+On either side towering palisades of anorthositic granite scrape the sky with their serrated edges.
+Torrents of water, too many to count, throw themselves from the cliffs as if to momentarily experience the feeling of flight.
+The spray seems to soar towards the earth in slow motion before crashing on the escarpment below.

+The wide valley is bisected by the N&aelig;r&oslash;ydalselvi River, collecting the      of the waterfalls before escorting it to the N&aelig;r&oslash;yfjord.
+(fun fact - the N&aelig;r&oslash;yfjord was the inspiration for Arendelle in *Frozen*)

 At the terminus of the valley we reach the *Gudvangatunnelen*, the penultimate tunnel before reaching Fl&aring;m.
 Boring 7 miles through a snarl of precambrian charnockitic gneiss, the *Gudvangatunnelen* is Norway's third longest road tunnel (the first longest - the *L&aelig;rdalstunnelen* sits just on the other side of Fl&aring;m.
-It also carries the distinction of being the longest road tunnel in the world).
+It also carries the distinction of being the *world's* longest road tunnel).

 Halfway through our subterranean journey the tubular cavern alights with colorful LEDs, washing the inside of the tunnel in a